-46-5.2 Sanitary disposal of feces.
+(b) Sanitary disposal of feces.

-It shall be unlawful for any person in control of an animal traveling upon a public right-of-way to fail to pick up and remove from such right-of-way such animal's feces, manure or solid waste.
+It shall be unlawful for any person in control of a dog or other animal traveling upon a public right-of-way to fail to pick up and remove such animal's feces, manure or solid waste.